Choosing the Right Reward and Incentive Vendor

 Pure-Play Incentive Platform Providers

 A pure-play vendor offers organizations the technology to control and build their incentive program.
-This vendor type will support framework establishment, program logic, implementation, strategic guidance, and analytics.
+Selecting this type of vendor means having a support framework establishment, program logic, implementation, strategic guidance, and analytics.
 Still, the business can manage, identify, track, and engage participants via their system without a heavy lift of support from the vendor.

 - The organization is the owner of their program